Stay Away From Scoliosis Brace, Reinforcement & Props!

 Are there Disadvantages with the Charleston Bending Support Methods for the Spine?

 The overstretching of the spine can be very uncomfortable.
 This brace can cause a lot of muscle soreness.
 The brace can worsen a secondary curve if there is any because it only addresses the major or primary curvature.
 The brace leads to decreased muscle activity and eventual weakness, though not as severe as other braces.
+Published research discovered no advantage in 83 patients that wore the brace daily for 1-2 years.
+Quite a number of patients in this study ended have spine surgery as their scoliotic curves worsened significantly.

 What are the advantages of the Strapping with the SpineCor Systems?